christiaan78/cloudfleet/readme.md

 - Build a real-world multi-cloud platform (Hetzner, Scaleway)
 - Use GitOps (Flux) as the control plane for all Kubernetes workloads
-- Standardize infrastructure using Terraform and reusable modules
+- Standardize infrastructure using Terraform and reusable modules (future)
 - Deploy production-style services (Vault, Traefik, Prometheus stack, etc.)
 - Practice secure secret management using SOPS and Vault
 - Host real applications, including Nextcloud and internal developer tooling